TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_dfu.md

 - Refer to \htmllink{https://www.usb.org/sites/default/files/DFU_1.1.pdf, DFU_1.1.pdf} to know more about USB DFU class.

 \note This bootloader performs memory boot i.e it directly boots from the appimage received in RAM buffer.
 Due to this as of now the maximum boot image size supported with SBL DFU is **384KB**

+\cond SOC_AM261X

+# SBL DFU MULTICORE ELF {#EXAMPLES_DRIVERS_SBL_DFU_MCELF}

+To parse and load an **mcelf** file via DFU bootloader, use the project **examples/drivers/boot/sbl_dfu_multicore_elf**

+When an mcelf image is received, the SBL parses it, loads each segment to its respective core.
+Then the core is released from reset.
+For more information refer \ref BOOTFLOW_GUIDE

+The steps to run the example is same irrespective of the image format.

+\endcond

 # Supported Combinations {#EXAMPLES_DRIVERS_SBL_DFU_COMBOS}